Skip to main content

 There are plenty of ways you can subvert traditional sales offers, simply by taking what already exists and thinking one step beyond it or shifting the ingredients to create something travellers haven’t heard or seen before.

-Promotional hotel sales idea
+Promotional hotel sales strategies

 Promotions are great because you can be very flexible and targeted with what you offer, and often they’ll grab the attention of travellers searching online.